 1. Get Stronger Passwords

-Hackers often use password crackers to test multiple passwords within a short period of time.
+Hackers often use password crackers to test multiple passwords within a short period.
 Even almost a decade ago, readily available commercial computers were able to test 2.8 Billion passwords a second.
 In addition to the shocking speed that hackers can generate and test passwords, password cracking is also surprisingly easy to do.
 A quick google search yields dozens of how-to videos and written tutorials on how to crack passwords.

 Let’s say you have a 6 character password that’s all upper and lowercase letters.
 That gives a little over 4 Billion possibilities for your password.
 With an equipped password cracker, a hacker could correctly guess your password in less than 5 seconds.
 Let’s say you have a password that’s 8 characters long which consists of upper and lower case letters and digits from 0-9.
 This creates a total of 136 Trillion possible passwords.
 This volume would take a password cracker over an hour to guess.
 By adding just one more character, it brings the possible password count up to over 7.3 Quadrillion, which would take over a month (30.41 days) for a password cracker to guess accurately.